TMJ Therapy An Overview

 When your teeth do not fit together correctly and/or your jaw joints – (TMJ joints) – do not work properly, pain, pressure, and limitations to chewing can occur.
 Some issues that can occur are:

 - Unexplained facial, neck, shoulder or jaw pain

 - Popping and clicking of the TMJ joints

 Also, tooth wear, teeth grinding, and chronic earaches can be caused by an incorrect bite or TMJ problems.

 One out of every 10 Americans suffers from chronic headaches, and they spend over half a billion dollars every year for over-the-counter medications to relieve their pain.
 They never imagine that their headaches may be caused by TMJ, and that their pain is the result of a bad bite.

 Based on your evaluation with Dr. Grapevine, we may recommend one or several treatment options to restore balance to the TMJ joints and occlusal system.
-TMJ Treatment may include the use of a night guard to prevent teeth grinding during sleep.
-Dr. Grapevine may also recommend orthodontic treatment to stratighten the teeth and create a harmonious bite relationship.
+TMJ Treatment in Frisco TX may include the use of a night guard to prevent teeth grinding during sleep.
+Dr. Grapevine may also recommend orthodontic treatment to straighten the teeth and create a harmonious bite relationship.

 Treatment varies between the fields of both neuropathy and dentistry.
 While analgesic pain relief is often prescribed for those suffering with this disorder, often times the pain is more neurologic in cause and nature.
 As a result, pain relievers often do not provide an adequate effect.
 Another approach to pain management involves the use of tricyclic antidepressants such Amitriptyline or Nortriptyline to provide pain modification.
 This approach proves to be more effective for those not searching for longer term treatment.